NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Realtime.md

   - name: clientID
     definition: int clientID { get; }
     summary: The local clientID of this Realtime instance.
+  - name: roomName
+    definition: string roomName { get; }
+    summary: The name of the room.
   - name: roomTime
     definition: double roomTime { get; }
-    summary: The server time on this frame in unix epoch time format.
-This value can be used to drive animations and is backed by a monotonic clock with sub-millisecond precision.
+    summary: The server time on this frame in unix epoch time format (seconds since 00:00:00 UTC on January 1, 1970).
+    remarks: This value can be used to drive animations and is backed by a monotonic clock with sub-millisecond precision.
 This value has latency from the server removed.
+  - name: roomDateTime
+    definition: DateTime? roomDateTime { get; }
+    summary: The server date and time on this frame (UTC).
+    remarks: This value can be used to drive day/night cycles, for example.
+It is directly derived from .
+Will be null when the room is not yet in the state.
   - name: ping
     definition: float ping { get; }
     summary: The local client's last known ping with the server in milliseconds.